aprie06/approvalflow-vba/README.md

 **Automated intern timesheet approval system built in Outlook VBA and Excel**

 ApprovalFlow is a production automation system I built for an internship program hosted at community colleges.
 The program manages 200 student interns placed at 85+ off-site employer organizations on a semi-monthly payroll schedule.
-Before this system existed, one HR staff member (me) was manually tracking down supervisor approvals across every pay period — a process that consumed 4 of every 5 working days.
+Before this system existed, one HR staff member (me) was manually tracking down supervisor approvals across every pay period, a process that consumed 4 of every 5 working days.

 I built this entirely on personal initiative.
 Automation is not part of my job description.